 A Disaster Service Worker Vounteer is any person with an accredited Disaster Council for the purpose of engaging in disaster service without pay or other compensation.
 Registered DSW volunteers are persons who have chosen to volunteer their time to assist a disaster or emergency services agency in carrying out the responsibilities of that agency.
 The State of California Disaster Service Worker Volunteer Program (DSWVP), provides worker's compensation insurance coverage in the event a Disaster Service Worker (DSW) volunteer is injured while performing assigned disaster duties.

 - State Threat Assessment System (STAS)

-Cal EMA Information and Analysis Division provides strategic analytical support to a variety of internal branches during periods of activation of the State Operations Center (SOC) as well as security assessments to various Cal EMA program managers.
+Cal OES Information and Analysis Division provides strategic analytical support to a variety of internal branches during periods of activation of the State Operations Center (SOC) as well as security assessments to various Cal OES program managers.
 A component of the Information and Analysis Division also serves as the Department of Homeland Security’s, Facility Security Officer, which enables the State of California to engage in secure bi-directional information sharing with the Federal and local governments to mitigate terrorist threats to California.